savaslabs/savaslabs.github.io/_posts/2016-10-19-optimizing-jekyll-with-gulp.md

 </head>
 ```

-Finally, as a fallback, we're loading the CSS files normally in `<noscript>` tags
+As a fallback, we're loading the CSS files normally in `<noscript>` tags
 in a `scripts.html` template that's included on each page after the footer.

 ```html